Difficulties With Kids

 - Having a lot of friends who often get into trouble.

-When the family situation is economically challenging with no money for food, no money to pay school fees, or no way to take lessons, then the challenges mount for the kids, and they feel apathetic and hopeless.
+When the family situation is economically challenging with no money for food, no money to pay school fees, or no way to take lessons, the challenges mount for the kids, and they feel numb and hopeless.
 How can we get started on these?
-Read future postings that will help address these societal issues with young people.
+Read postings that will help address these societal issues with young people.

 Yours for Better Parenting,